mckn-larp/house-rules/3-Gameplay/README.md

 ---

-Welcome to the Knoxville: Marble City gameplay reference.
+Welcome to the MCKN gameplay reference.
 These documents contain local chronicle rulings and clarifications built on top of the Mind's Eye Theatre and Western Shore ruleset.

 Refer to the sections below for detailed information: